av-techspot/av-techspot/README.md

 </p>

 - 🌱 I have some good experience with Python, Django, DRF, Docker Compose and Aiogram
-- 👨‍💻 Now I'm working with Asyncio, FastAPI, SQLalchemy, MongoDB and Redis
+- 👨‍💻 Now I'm working with Asyncio, FastAPI, SQLalchemy, PostgreSQL, MongoDB and Redis
 - 🗣️ I speak Russian (native), English (B2) <a href="diplomas and certificates/EF SET Certificate.pdf">(EF SET certificate)</a>

 <h3>Connect with me:</h3>